DemisR/packer-qemu-templates/README.md

 ## Add images on Nutanix AHV
 On Prism Central , go to Images services menu and Add Image.

 Select URL source and type th path to your image ( ex : http://packer.mycompany.be/debian96-small.img ), click on Upload file .

-Selecct Image Type : Disk , add the description and Save.
+Select Image Type : Disk , add the description and Save.

+You can use a cloud-init file for add packages, users etc. and customize your install. ( example file `cloud-init.example`)

 The conversion process take some minutes.